Should You Associate First?

 I often receive questions received from chiropractic students as they prepare to practice.
 Today's question: Do you recommend working for a year or so as an associate before starting a practice?
 And if so, what advice you would give for finding an associate position where I could really start to learn.

-by Nicole Ingrando, D.C. in Practice Mode & Requirements on Tuesday, February 9, 2016
+Posted in Planning on Tuesday, February 9, 2016

 A reality check is needed for that question to be answered honestly.
 You must do a personal assessment of your skills as well as a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats).
 Do you have the ability to go from college to practice without bridging that huge chasm?
 We can talk about desire and passion which must be a factor, but you should have the same passion as an associate as you do your own practice.

 When you have a passion for creating an amazing product and the entrepreneurial spirit to take a risk, this might be the right time for you.
 There’s no rule that states that once you start your own practice, you can’t learn along the way from other practices, but you must take that initiative to obtain the information.

 When I started my practice, I created a network of chiropractors that I could call on with clinical or business questions.
 I also never limited my learning potential to just the chiropractic profession.
 All doctors practicing in their own practices face the same challenges and I learn from them on a constant basis.

 When I was in chiropractic school, I asked this exact question to some of my professors – should I choose to work and get some experience before launching into my own practice?